Virtualaw · How the System Works

 The principle behind Stage 1

-"The system moves the moment you do.
-Every contact is captured, tagged, and moving forward — before anyone on the team has to do anything manually."
+“The system moves the moment a contact does.
+Every lead is captured, tagged, and moving forward — before anyone on the team has to do anything manually.”

 - ▶ Stage 1 — Triggers You are here